Registered Nurse - PRN

 - We provide an innovative healthcare environment offering a clinical ladder.

-- Grace is founded firmly on five pillars of excellence: People, Service, Quality, Finance, Growth.
+- Grace is founded firmly on five pillars of excellence: People, Service, Quality, Finance, and Growth.

 - Employees have access to referring physicians and other professional resources on a daily basis.

-- Team conferences are held regularly to discuss and optimize patient care.
+- Inter-disciplinary Team conferences are held regularly to discuss and optimize patient care.

 Additional responsibilities include: